-First strategy for maintaining during financial stress is that if you’ve been carrying high balances, before you start paying them down, you want to contact each lender and humbly, supplicating you want to say, “I value my relationship with you, guys.
-I love this credit card,” or as my main bank if you’ve got a checking account with them as well, “My financial situation has turned around.”
-You don’t say I got reemployed or I got a big windfall because those aren’t trustworthy metrics.
-Just say, “I got my legs under me.
+The first strategy for maintaining fundability™ during financial stress is about carrying high balances.
+Before you start paying them down, you want to contact each lender and humbly supplicate them by saying something like, “I value my relationship with you guys.
+I love this credit card,” or with your main bank, if you have a checking account with them as well, say, “My financial situation has turned around.”
+You shouldn’t mention that you got re-employed or that you experienced a big wind fall, because those aren’t trustworthy metrics.
+Just say, “I’ve got my legs under me.
 I had a bit of a rough patch and so my balances are a little high.
-I want to start paying those down, but because I love my relationship with you, what can I do so that you don’t continue to lower the limit as I pay down my balances.”Lenders only raise limits when they decide to give you limits.
+I want to start paying those down, but because I love my relationship with you, I want to know what I can do so that you don’t continue to lower the limit as I pay down my balances.”Lenders only raise limits when they decide to give you limits.
 Click To Tweet

-What you’re trying to talk to and you can talk to a supervisor to do so, but you want to compel them, convince them that everything is good and you want to be given a test or probationary period.
-Let’s say you’re at $10,000 limit with $9,900 balance.
-I’m going to describe this as much detail as I can.
-We’re sitting at $10,000 limit.
-We have used $9,900 of it, which means we’re at 99% utilization.
-If we come in and we pay it down to $7,000 as our new balance on that $10,000 card and they lower it and make the new limit $7,050, now you’re back to 99% utilization.
-When we contact the lender, we want to be able to say, “I love my relationship with you, guys.
-You are the bomb.
-I acknowledge and I apologize for carrying such a high balance for so long.
+You can talk to a supervisor to do so, but you want to convince them that everything is good, and that you want to be given a test or probationary period.
+I’m going to try to describe this in as much detail as I can…but let’s say you’re sitting on a $10,000 limit with a $9,900 balance.
+You have used $9,900 of it, which means you’re at 99% utilization.
+If you come in and we pay it down to $7,000 as our new balance on that $10,000 card, and then they lower it and make the new limit $7,050, now you’re back to 99% utilization.
+When we contact the lender, we want to be able to say, “I love my relationship with you guys.
+You’re the bomb!
+So I acknowledge and apologize for carrying such a high balance for so long.
 It wasn’t my intention.
 Now that things are back in play, can I make a payment?”
-Tell them how much you want to pay, $1,000, $500, some big chunk.
-Tell them, “I want to be able to keep this balance between $7,000 and $10,000.
-Can we please keep that there?
-Put me on probation.
-If I charge a dime to it between now and three months from now,” go for a small one.
-They may say six months, but asked for three months, “Can I keep this if I go for three months and never used that card, would that be okay with you?
-I’m trying to improve my utilization.”
+Tell them how much you want to pay…whether it is $1,000, $500, or some other big chunk.
+And also let them know that you want to be able to keep this balance between $7,000 and $10,000, and that they can put you on probation if you charge even a dime to it between now and three months in the future.
+They may offer six months, but try to stick with three because it will help you improve your utilization.

 Offering A Probation

-Let’s say they accept and you’re at $7,000.
-You went from 99% if they would have lowered it, if they let you keep it.
+So let’s say they do in fact accept, and you’re at $7,000.
+You went from 99%, if they would have lowered it and let you keep it.
 Now, you’re at 70% utilization.
-That’s a massive improvement to your fundability and you’re showing good faith, goodwill towards your lender as your lending partner.
-You’re showing that you’re trying to value their money because you used that whole credit card limit in order to survive or to get by.
-We want to convince them.
-The only thing that’s going to convince them of keeping that limit up is you offering a probation where you don’t use it.
+That’s a massive improvement to your fundability™ and you’re showing good faith and goodwill towards your lender as your lending partner.
+You’re showing them that you’re trying to value their money because you used that whole credit card limit in order to survive.
+The only thing that’s going to convince them to keep that limit up is if you offer a probation where you don’t use it.

-We go out on a limb here.
-If you ask for it and then you violate it, it’s worse than if you didn’t ask for it before.
-If you say, “If I put a dime on this credit card, I understand that you’re lowering the limit,” but you’ve got to keep your word.
+This is our way of going out on a limb.
+If you ask for it and then end up violating it…that is worse than if you didn’t ask for it at all.
+So you have to keep your word!
 This is a very powerful strategy to keep lowering it.
-Give them a plan, “Within 30 days or 6 months or 3 months, I want to get it down to 50%, $5,000.
+Give them a secured and trustworthy plan.
+For example, “Within 30 days, 3 months, or 6 months, I want to get it down to 50%, or $5,000.
 Can we do the same thing?
 I want to pay it down, but I want to keep the limit.”
-You’re at 50% utilization.
-Remember, for those of you who attended the bootcamp, read my book, anything under 40%, you’re out of the risk department, which is our end game.
-That’s where we want to be.
+You’ll be at 50% utilization.
+Remember, for those of you who attended the bootcamp or read my book, anything under 40% is not only our safe spot, but our end game as well.
+That is where we want to be!

-Future lenders are going to see that your check guarantee.
-Having $300 on your Wells Fargo credit card is no big deal.
-The $300 on a check guarantee card means you are past zero.
-We don’t want to be past zero or below zero.
-That means that this borrower doesn’t have any money.
-That is an unfundable message.
-You do not want to be sending that message.
-If you’re going to carry a balance, carry it on a credit card that is not your check guarantee because that is a huge red flag that you are below zero on your checking account.
+Our fourth strategy deals with your checking account.
+We needed to increase that balance.
+I will explain this as crystal clear as I can for those of you who are reading.
+In your checking account, you can’t have a zero balance…not under any circumstance.
+This is a huge way to improve your fundability™!
+Many of you received a check guarantee card associated with that checking account.
+But that card is a credit line and, if it’s used and has a balance on it, there’s $300 on that credit line.
+And remember…that gets broadcasted to future lenders!
+Having $300 on your Wells Fargo credit card is no big deal…but $300 on a check guarantee card means that you are past zero.
+We don’t want to be past or below zero because it shows that this borrower doesn’t have any money.
+It’s a highly un-fundable message that you do not want to put out there!
+If you’re going to carry a balance, do it on a credit card that is not your check guarantee because it’s a huge red flag if you are below zero on your checking account.